joomla/user-interface-text/punctuation.md

 Don't use full stops after or between these notations.
 User testing has shown that some people are not familiar with abbreviations such as eg, so consider your audience before abbreviating.

+#### Ellipsis
+An ellipsis is a set of three periods ( . . . ) indicating an omission.
+Each period should have a single space on either side.

 #### etc
 * See eg, etc and ie